arp242/arp242.net/_posts/rimworld-mod-linux.md

 on the RimWorld wiki][devmode].

 Click the "debug actions" button at the top, which has "Change Weather" (filter in the top-left corner; you may need to scroll down).
-After clicking RainBlood it takes a few seconds for the weather to transition and the status to show up in your colonists.
+After clicking RainingBlood it takes a few seconds for the weather to transition and the status to show up in your colonists.

 [devmode]: https://rimworldwiki.com/wiki/Development_mode